Know the Process

 Judgment and Writ of Possession

 If the landlord wins, they receive a Writ of Possession.
-Only the sheriff can physically remove you.
+Only the sheriff can physically remove you - landlord self-help evictions are illegal.
+The sheriff will post a 5-day notice before lockout.
+Use this time to contact legal aid about potential relief from judgment.

 Common Eviction Defenses